uym2/MinVar-Rooting/README.md

 ## Implementation
 This is a dendropy-based implementation for a new idea of rooting a phylogenetic tree, called the minVar (MV) root.
 Our rooting method roots the tree at the point that minimizes the variance of the root to tip distances.
-The code was designed to be easily generalized for a class of 'optimization-based' rooting methods (some of which are under developing), which includes a fast version of the traditional midpoint (MP) rooting as well.
+The code was designed to be easily generalized for a class of 'optimization-based' rooting methods (some of which are under development), which includes the traditional midpoint (MP) rooting as well.

-Complexity: the rooting methods are linear (with the number of species) in time and memory.
+Complexity: all rooting methods are linear (with the number of species) in time and memory.

 ## Dependencies
 - python (version 2.7 recommended)